Tribulus Terrestris and Testosterone: Useless Hype?

 It makes some sense as Tribulus Terrestris contains steroidal saponins and steroidal glycosides, which may have slight androgenic effects in the body.

-However, the scientific research on the subject is one hell of a big mess of inconclusive evidence and poorly done studies:
+However, scientific research on the subject is a big mess of inconclusive evidence:

 a) This study, for example, is the poster boy which is used as a “scientific proof” on how Tribulus would boost testosterone.
 However, the researchers used animal subjects (baboons and rhesus monkeys) and they gave them the Tribulus via injections.

 The Tribulus injections did work quite well, as they more than doubled the testosterone levels of those primates, but not for a long period of time though.

 Basically, this study proves nothing, except that there are some androgenic effects in the herb when it’s injected into monkeys.

 But again, those are animal studies and they’re not enough to prove anything.